LiaScript/LiaScript-Exporter/README.md

 the scorm package will be served) at <https://responsivevoice.org/> ... it is free for educational and non commercial purposes.
 After your registration, you will get a key in the format of `KluQksUs`.
-To inject this key into your package, simly add the key as a paramter:
+To inject this key into your package, simply add the key as a parameter:

 ``` shell
 $ liaex -i project/README.md --format scorm1.2 --key KluQksUs --output rockOn